 Clause 5 of the articles of association authorises the management board to increase the registered capital with the consent of the supervisory board until 18 May 2027 - also in several tranches - by an amount of up to EUR 343,600,000 by issuing up to 171,800,000 voting no-par value bearer shares in return for contributions in cash and/or in kind, with the issue price and the issuing conditions being determined by the management board with the consent of the supervisory board.
-Furthermore, the management board is authorized to fully or partly exclude the statutory subscription right of the shareholders with the consent of the supervisory board if the capital increase is in return for a cash contribution and the shares issued while excluding the subscription right of the shareholders, taken together, do not exceed EUR 85,960,000; and/or if the capital increase is in return for cash and the pro rata amount of the share capital attributable to the shares issued under exclusion of subscription rights in both cases (section 5.1.1 capital increase against contribution in kind and section 5.1.2 capital increase against cash contribution) does not exceed EUR 85,960,000.
+Furthermore, the management board is authorized to fully or partly exclude the statutory subscription right of the shareholders with the consent of the supervisory board if the capital increase is in return for a cash contribution and the shares issued while excluding the subscription right of the shareholders, taken together, do not exceed EUR 85,960,000; and/or if the capital increase is in return for contributions in kind or if the capital increase is in return for cash and the pro rata amount of the share capital attributable to the shares issued under exclusion of subscription rights in both cases (section 5.1.1 capital increase against contribution in kind and section 5.1.2 capital increase against cash contribution) does not exceed EUR 85,960,000.